Cheslyn Hay Academy, Saredon Road, Cheslyn Hay, WS6 7JQ

 Exam Results

-You can view our Key Stage 4 and Key Stage 5 (sixth form) exam results and other performance measures below.
+You can view our Key Stage 4 and Key Stage 5 (sixth form) exam results and other performance measures at the Compare School Performance website.
+Selected measures are outlined below:

 Key Stage 4 Exam and Assessment Results

-Percentage of students staying in education or employment after completing key stage 4 92% (Leavers 2020)
+Percentage of students staying in education or employment after completing key stage 4 94%

 Key Stage 4 Performance Measures Explained